 Being an old British colonial base, you’ll find leftover war relics around the park – our favourite was definitely the insta-famous Berlayer Beacon.
 Take this chance to pose for a cute wefie and add a dash of pastel pink on your feed!

-Getting here doesn’t take a hike either.
+Getting here doesn’t take hike either.
 The entrance is located right next to Labrador Park MRT, and a forested trail will lead you from the entrance of the park straight to Bukit Chermin Boardwalk.

 Address: Labrador Villa Road, Singapore 119187

 Mount Faber, previously known as Telok Blangah Hill, is one of the oldest parks in Singapore.
 Don’t be surprised to find people with cameras pointed to the sky as Mount Faber is a prominent bird-watching location, with up to 43 species of birds to spot.

 To get to the summit of this hill, we took the Marang Trail from Harbourfront MRT’s Exit D that snakes all the way up to Faber Peak.
 When we finally made it to the top, we were greeted with this breathtaking bird’s-eye view of the city below – definitely a victorious moment to look back on in years to come.

 After conquering Marang Trail, we were relieved to find a less-treacherous concrete pavement to continue our trek up.

 Beside the cable car terminal, we found these colourful steps that led up to the Bell of Happiness.
 Legend has it that ringing this bell would grant you everlasting peace and happiness with your loved ones – so if you’d like to officiate your sisterhood, sound this bell with your BFF!

 Address: Mount Faber Road